SaveAanchal/GRACEDataVisualization/README.md

 # GRACEDataVisualization
-A dashboard to visualize GRACE data using Juptyter notebooks, matplotlib, ipywidgets, and voila to analyze data from a NetCDF file.
+A dashboard to visualize GRACE data using Google Colab, matplotlib, and ipywidgets to analyze data from a NetCDF file.